vehi-invitu/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 First, it is necessary to create a special :guilabel:`Journal` created in :menuselection:`Accounting --> Configuration --> Journals` with the purpose of keeping a separate sequence.

-Then, make sure that all of your Sales Orders that you want to sign have the following configurations:
+Then, make sure that all of your sales orders that you want to sign have the following configurations:

 - All of them have the :guilabel:`CFDI to Public` checkbox enabled.
 - All of them have the :guilabel:`Invoicing Journal` that you created, in the :guilabel:`Other Info` tab with the :doc:`debug mode <../../general/developer_mode>` enabled.
-- All of them have the :guilabel:`Invoice Status` marked as **To Invoice**.
+- All of them have the :guilabel:`Invoice Status` marked as :guilabel:`To Invoice`.

 .. image:: mexico/mx-global-invoice1.png
    :align: center